 Thinking of a one week getaway from Vancouver in the summer?
 If so then consider an Alaska Cruise.
 These cruises offer stunning west coast scenery, opportunities to view wildlife, and numerous excursions to enjoy.
-Having done this roundtrip cruise on three separate occasions, I will share some highlights and tips for making the most of this vacation.
+Having done this round-trip cruise on three separate occasions, I will share some highlights and tips for making the most of this vacation.

 Let’s start with the two lesser visited ports…Sitka and Icy Strait Point/Hoonah

-The First Nations culture and artwork…
+The Tlingit culture and artwork…

 …combined with the Russian architectural influence…